ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

     => context.Sessions.OrderBy(s => s.Title);
 ```

 This leads to clearer code that is more understandable and easier to maintain.
-The above resolver for instance injects the `ApplicationDbContext`.
-There is no need to tell Hot Chocolate that this is a service or what characteristics this services has, it will just work.
+For instance, the resolver above injects the ApplicationDbContext.
+There is no need to tell Hot Chocolate that this is a service or what characteristics this service has; it will just work.
 This is because we have simplified the way Hot Chocolate interacts with the dependency injection system.

-In GraphQL we in essence have two execution algorithms, the first one that is used for queries allows for parallelization to optimize data fetching.
-This allows us to enqueue transparently data fetching requests and execute them in parallel.
-The second algorithm is used for mutations and is a sequential algorithm that executes one mutation after the other.
+In GraphQL, we essentially have two execution algorithms.
+The first, used for queries, allows for parallelization to optimize data fetching.
+This enables us to enqueue data fetching requests transparently and execute them in parallel.
+The second algorithm, used for mutations, is a sequential algorithm that executes one mutation after another.

 So, how is this related to DI?
-In Hot Chocolate 14 if we have an async resolver that requires services from the DI we will create a service scope around it.
-Ensuring that the service you use in the resolver are not used by other resolvers concurrently.
-Since query resolvers are per spec defined as side-effect free this is a great default behavior.
+In Hot Chocolate 14, if we have an async resolver that requires services from the DI, we create a service scope around it, ensuring that the services you use in the resolver are not used concurrently by other resolvers.
+Since query resolvers are, by specification, defined as side-effect-free, this is an excellent default behavior.

-For mutations this is very different, as we are cause with the mutation a side-effect and you might want to use for instance a shared DBContext between two mutations, or y
+For mutations, the situation is different, as mutations inherently cause side effects.
+For instance, you might want to use a shared DbContext between two mutations, or y